 The Southwest Indigenous Women’s Coalition (SWIWC) was envisioned by several indigenous women in Arizona who joined as sisters to work to end violence against Native women in tribal communities.
 SWIWC’s has been in existence since 2006, and is a non-profit statewide tribal coalition providing indirect services relating to training and technical assistance to most of the 22 tribes in Arizona.

 The primary purpose of SWIWC is to increase capacity of Native women and Arizona Tribes to better respond and address domestic violence and sexual assault in their communities.

-SWIWC is governed by our Council of Women and guided by our LGBTQ Advisory Council in our work with the LGBTQ community.
+SWIWC is governed by our Governing Board and guided by our Native LGBTQ/2S Advisory Council in our work with the LGBTQ community.

 SWIWC recognizes and respects tribal sovereignty, traditional cultures, values and customs – therefore offers domestic violence and sexual assault responses, training, leadership, and strategies that are culturally appropriate and respectful to each unique, individual tribal community in Arizona.